go-baa/render/README.md

 # render
-baa module providers a template engine.
+a powerful template engine than default render of baa.

 ## Features